Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 Ellison: We’re trying.
 But only time will tell.
 The election will tell.
 I believe there are enough Alabamians who need a better economic future to elect Doug Jones.
 The question is will we reach them in time for the election.

-Foran: Do you think there have been significant changes to the DNC since you became Deputy Chair?
+Foran: Do you think there have been significant changes to the DNC since you became deputy chair?
 Is it a different DNC than it was before 2016?

 Ellison: I feel like we’ve made some initial very good steps, and we have a lot more work to do.